Eagle0eye/RabbitMQ-Implementation/README.md

-Here's a simplified version of the README without the guide:

----

 # RabbitMQ and Spring Boot Integration

 This project demonstrates how to integrate **RabbitMQ** with a **Spring Boot** application for message queuing and asynchronous processing.